TylerKendrick/Sugar.Accelerators/Templates/Core/Project/docs/README.md

-# Sugar.Accelerators.Project
+# Sugar.Accelerators.CoreProject

-This package provides a base solution to use when creating class libraries.
+This package provides a base project to use when creating class libraries.